To Have or Have Not

 ;

-Implicit where projection was the solution to this.
+Implicit where projection is our attempt to solve for this.
 For the above query, we could infer that age was referenced as a filter, so that we need a first projection with name + age to apply the filter to.
 We can then optionally group/restrict our values down to return the original projection set.

 Now we can write: